Sommer Ray Rocks Plenty Of Skin While Asking Alexa To Do A Workout For Her

 While Alex did not reply for the masses to hear her answer, others who saw Sommer’s August 3 upload did so in short order.
 In fact, within five hours of her last social media posting, the popular Instagrammer earned more than 7,500 likes and a slew of comments.

-One in particular got right to the heart of the matter.
+One, in particular, got right to the heart of the matter.
 Well, her heart’s matter, anyway.
 The follower spoke directly to Sommer’s assistant, saying “Alexa help me get sommer rays body.”
 An emoji of a frustrated face was also part of this appeal.

 “No you’re the dime babe hahaha,” commented another follower, who received many direct replies, including one that stated, “looking like a snack, lemme get a piece of you PLEASE.”